NEW: Murdoch says he would have torn News of the World apart if he knew more in 2007

-The media baron also denied using the power of his press for personal gain.
+The media baron, who owns the Sun and the Times in London, as well as controlling the Wall Street Journal, New York Post and Fox News, also denied using the power of his press for personal gain.

-At the same time, Cameron was saying politicians from across the political spectrum had been too close to Murdoch.
+At the same time, Cameron was saying politicians from across the political spectrum had been too close to the powerful media baron.

-“I think we all, on both sides of this house, did a bit too much cozying up to Mr. Murdoch,” he told the House of Commons as his government was battered over testimony Murdoch’s son had given to the Leveson Inquiry the day before.
+“I think we all, on both sides of this house, did a bit too much cozying up to Mr. Murdoch,” he told the House of Commons as his government was battered over testimony Murdoch’s son had given the day before.

 James Murdoch testified Tuesday that before Cameron became prime minister, he had met the politician over drinks at a pub and told him the company’s Sun newspaper would support his Conservative party in the next election.

-The younger Murdoch insisted that he knew little about the scale of phone hacking by people working for the News of the World, as he continued his fight to limit the damage the scandal does to him and his family’s media empire.
+James Murdoch insisted before the Leveson Inquiry Tuesday that he knew little about the scale of phone hacking by people working for the News of the World, as he continued his fight to limit the damage the scandal does to him and his family’s media empire.

-The scandal has forced News Corp. to pay hundreds of thousands of pounds in compensation to the victims of phone hacking.
+The scandal has led to dozens of arrests on suspicion of criminal activity and forced News Corp. to pay hundreds of thousands of pounds in compensation to the victims of phone hacking.

 James and Rupert Murdoch have been hammered over the past year about what they knew about phone hacking by people working for them.

-They have always denied knowing about the scale of the practice, which police say could have affected thousands of people, ranging from celebrities and politicians to crime victims and war veterans.
+He and his father have always denied knowing about the scale of phone hacking, which police say could have affected thousands of people, ranging from celebrities and politicians to crime victims and war veterans.